daniellionel01/gleam-llm/README.md

 **This project is a work in progress and not complete!
 No results have been concluded yet.**

+## Update 11/25

+As of November 2025, with the constant knowledge update and release of LLM models, I am noticing a consistent improvement of their ability to write correct Gleam code.
+Especially Anthropics models and recently GPT5.
+Since those are the models I mainly use, I do not longer think, that this project makes a lot of sense.
+It will cost quite a bit of money to run all of the tests and time to create useful tooling to run tests across multiple languages.
+So for now, this project is archived.
+Feel free to use anything I have created in this repository up until this point.

 ## Introduction

 At the time of this writing (November 2025), LLMs across the board are quite bad at writing gleam code.
 They hallucinate syntax (especially `if` statements), hallucinate functions in the stdlib, forget to unwrap result type, and do not know how to leverage `use` correctly.